Why Is Accounting Called the Language of Business?

 How versatile is the accounting language?

-Speaking accounting is a neglect of business language, just like a colloquialism, accounting has different dialects around the world.
-In the United States, publicly traded companies are required to produce annual financial statements that comply with GAAP rules.
-Most of the rest of the world relies on a different set of guidelines known as IFRS or IFRS.
+Speaking accounting often neglects broader business language; similarly, just like colloquialisms, accounting has different dialects worldwide.
+In the United States, publicly traded companies must produce annual financial statements that comply with GAAP rules.
+Conversely, most of the rest of the world follows a different set of guidelines known as IFRS.

 IFRS and GAAP are very similar.
 The differences between them aren’t as drastic as day and night, but it’s trickier because the differences are easy to ignore.
 For example, this could lead to investors encountering GAAP errors when evaluating financial statements prepared in accordance with IFRS.